Mohil6738/Zerodha-Clone/README.md

 This is a zerodha clone.
 It uses MERN stack to develop the entire website.

 # Technologies
-HTML
+HTML,
-CSS
+CSS,
-JAVASCRIPT
+JAVASCRIPT,
-MONGO DB
+MONGO DB,
-EXPRESS JS
+EXPRESS JS,
-REACT
+REACT,
-NODE JS
+NODE JS,

 =======
 >>>>>>> c9de8a1 (Add some files and changes)